This blog may contain affiliate links. Read our disclosure policy for more info.

 As one of the most popular winter activities in Fairmont, skating on this record-holding lake is something you don’t want to miss!

 16. Explore Kootenay National Park

-Fairmont, BC is only a short drive from one of the best national parks in Canada – Kootney National Park.
-There’s plenty to do and see in Kootney National Park including top-rated hikes and stunning canyons.
+Fairmont, BC is only a short drive from one of the best national parks in Canada – Kootenay National Park.
+There’s plenty to do and see in Kootenay National Park including top-rated hikes and stunning canyons.